Aspheles/DBOUR-Server/README.md

 ## DragonWindows

-After years of hard work, reverse engineering, and team building we decided to release the AKCore server side sources.
+After years of hard work, reverse engineering, and team building we decided to release the AKCore server-side sources.
-This hard work was accomplished by a team from different culture, religion, and location.
+This hard work was accomplished by a team from different cultures, religions, and locations.
-We successfuly pass over language barrage to make something that we are proud of, and happy to release you today.
+We successfuly passed over language barriers to make something that we are proud of, and happy to release to you today.
 Special thanks to all the team members :heart:
   - SanGawku
   - Luizoe